Magician Tarot Card Meaning

 The card can also indicate an interest in certain careers or someone who is already in one of those careers: a scientist, inventor or medical professional.
 The card also relates to careers where speech and writing is of great importance: salesman, motivational speaker, storyteller, politician, commentator.
 This might be the querent himself, something the querent wants to be, or someone who was, is or will be in his life.

 Most importantly, the Magician card stands for the "reveal" - as in a magic trick.
 The handkerchief is draped over an empty box, the Magician waves his wand, *presto!*--now there is a dove in the box.
 The Magician card does the same for the querent--only what it reveals is not birds or rabbits but NEW ideas.
 Emphasis on NEW.
 When the Magician card appears, the querent is likely to say: "Now there's an idea!
 Why didn't I think of that before?"
 Truth is the querent probably had that idea in his head all along.
 The Magician merely revealed it to him, allowed him to verbalize it and crystallize that idea.
 But what will the Querent do with this idea?
 That's a question for the next card....

 Learn the Magician tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Get more from your readings - order your eBook now.
+Click here to instantly download it.